lovebc/lovebc.github.io/_includes/publications.md

 <p>
 [ <a href="papers/MackLovePreston2016.pdf">pdf</a> ]
 Mack, M.L., Love, B.C., Preston, A.R.
 (2016).
-Dynamic updating of hippocampal object representations reflects new conceptual knowledge.
-Proceedings of the National Academy of Sciences (PNAS), 113(46), 13203–13208.
+Dynamic updating of hippocampal object representations reflects new conceptual knowledge. <i>Proceedings of the National Academy of Sciences (PNAS)</i>, 113(46), 13203–13208.
 </p>

 <p>